-Colocation: For each ALS grid, the first step for co-locating with SAR data is to find the SAR acquisition that is closest to the ALS measurement time, whilst still having substantial spatial overlap.
-Then, by using the Polarstern ship to determine a common coordinate system, the two measurements are fused by assigning each ALS data point to the closest SAR pixel (see.
-Kortum et al. (2021); Hendricks (2019).)
+For each ALS grid, the first step for collocating with SAR data is to find the SAR acquisition that is closest to the ALS measurement time, whilst still having substantial spatial overlap.
+Then, using the Polarstern ship to determine a common coordinate system, the two measurements are fused by assigning each ALS data point to the closest SAR pixel (see Kortum et al., 2021; Hendricks, 2019).
 In the common coordinate system, this means that the two measurements are in the same TerraSAR-X grid cell relative to the ship.
-Because of the difference in resolutions (0.5m ALS and 3.5m SAR), we obtain approximately 49 points of ALS measurements per SAR pixel.
+Because of the difference in resolutions (0.5 m ALS and 3.5 m SAR), we obtain approximately 49 points of ALS measurements per SAR pixel.
 The freeboard and roughness are then computed as the respective mean and standard deviation of these points.
-Investigation showed that the median and mean of the local distributions where on average within less than a percent of the span of the distribution.
-This lends confidence, that the distribution is roughly symmetrical and thus the mean and standard deviation describe the statistical nature adequately.
+Investigation showed that the median and mean of the local distributions were on average within less than a percent of the span of the distribution.
+This lends confidence that the distribution is roughly symmetrical and thus the mean and standard deviation describe the statistical nature adequately.
 Using the Polarstern as an origin of the common coordinate system is sensible, as we have accurate GPS positioning and heading to account for ice drift and rotation.
 The matching of the two products using this method was accurate to a couple of metres.
-To further improve the accuracy of colocation, a final translation and rotation was then determined manually.
+To further improve the accuracy of collocation, final translation and rotation were then determined manually.
 Afterwards, the features overlapped perfectly at (TerraSAR-X) pixel resolution.
-The accuracy of co-location is made possible by more than daily TerraSAR-X SAR acquisitions of the MOSAiC floe, which helps keep the time differences between satellite and helicopter measurements small.
+The accuracy of collocation is made possible by more than daily TerraSAR-X SAR acquisitions of the MOSAiC floe, which helps keep the time differences between satellite and helicopter measurements small.